Ayrshire Scotland -

 and Robert[P534]

-Letters and offers of contracts
+Letters and offers of

-dated over the next few years showed addresses
+contracts dated over the next few years

-for other locations in Illinois and St Louis,
+Illinois and St Louis, Missouri.
+In mid

-Missouri.
-In early February 1934, a letter arriving
+March 1934, a letter arriving

 from Scotland was received at the Cote Brilliant